Air Liquide take hands with Sasol

 Lebelo Lukhele, Sasol Chief Procurement Officer Energy Business, said: “Due to the highly integrated nature of the Secunda site and the high GHG footprint associated with the ASUs, collaboration between the companies is necessary to ensure optimal GHG reduction benefits.
 It is anticipated that a collaborative approach will not only result in the original Sasol commitment for the Secunda site being met, but will also be exceeded through the combined efforts.”
 Interested bidders may apply for access to the RFP by forwarding their company profile together with contact details to

-and .
+email@example.com and firstname.lastname@example.org.
 Applications of interest will be accepted until 23 April 2021.